Learn More About Spiders

 Many people fear spiders; it is probably a classic example of judging a book by its cover.
 Though they look very different from all the other creatures we are accustomed to seeing, they are generally peaceful.
 They are even beneficial because of their role as predators to other more dangerous pests.
 They feed on cockroaches, flies, ants, other bugs, and even rodents.
 Even the venomous types, like the black widow spider, are most likely to be found hidden away somewhere they are not likely to be disturbed.
 It is not as if they go out of their way to bite humans.

 Spiders are arachnids.
 While some people mistake them as insects, they are not.
 They are characterized by their eight legs and two body parts: the head and the abdomen region.
 Most spiders have venom which they use to kill their prey, but only a few species can actually affect humans.

-Control and Prevention
+Spider Control & Prevention

 Seal off cracks and crevices.
 These are potential entry points for these spiders.

 Clean your house regularly.
 Remove clutter as this might be used as the spiders’ hiding places.
 As much as possible, dispose of old boxes or cartons.

-- If you see spider webs in your house, remove them with your vacuum cleaner.
+Remove spider webs.
+If you see spider webs in your house, remove them with your vacuum cleaner.
 Spider webs must be removed as you see them.
 If the spider web is too far out to reach, use a duster tied to a stick to reach it.